 Chile pastes may beat chile powders in stews and sauces, but ground dried chiles still have lots to offer.
 In a dry pan on medium-high heat, toast árbol or pequin peppers, tossing frequently, until they darken a shade and smell a little toasty, about 30 seconds to one minute.
 Then pound them into a fine powder with a mortar and pestle for an A+ seasoning to sprinkle on pad thai.

 Larger ancho or pasilla chiles are great with fruits like mango and avocado—or both, on toast.
-And take a page out of Sichuan water-boiled cooking by coating thin slices of cooked beef or chicken in a sauce of finely minced red chilies and Sichuan peppercorns.

 ...That’s Great With Sweets